Esakia Duals of Regular Heyting Algebras: Applications to Logic

 \begin{theorem}[Topological Completeness] For any formula $\phi\in \langInqI$ we have that $\phi \in \inqB^\otimes$ if and only if $ \mathsf{Esa^{\mathtt{ML}}_{RFR}} \vDash^\neg \phi$. \end{theorem}

-This last result shows that propositional dependence logic admits a topological semantics, where the tensor operation can be described as in \cref{tensor.description}.
-As the validity of formulas is preserved by the variety operations, we can extend the previous result and infer the completeness of $\inqB^\otimes$ with respect to the closure of the class $\mathsf{Esa^{\mathtt{ML}}_{RFR}}$ under subspaces, disjoint unions and p-morphisms.
+As the validity of formulas is preserved by the variety operations, we can extend the previous result and infer the completeness of $\inqB^\otimes$ with respect to the closure of the class $\mathsf{Esa^{\mathtt{ML}}_{RFR}}$ under subspaces, p-morphisms and coproducts.
 Notice, however, that our topological characterisation of the tensor operator is limited to regular Esakia spaces.
-The questions whether the tensor admits an interesting topological interpretation also in non-regular spaces, or whether the previous construction can be meaningfully adapted to regular posets which are not strongly regular, should be subject of further investigations.
+The questions whether the tensor admits an interesting topological interpretation also in non-regular spaces should be subject of further investigations.